suhud83/suhud83/README.md

 - 👋 Hi, I’m @suhud83
-- 👀 I’m interested in nft
+- 👀 I’m interested in nft i am creator and collector nft
 - 🌱 I’m currently learning creat and deploy owned nft on solana
 - 💞️ I’m looking to collaborate on project nft solana
 - 📫 How to reach me ...email me suhudsuhudi@gmail.com